 19. Technical Writer

 Equipment manuals, appendices and maintenance instructions often aren’t the most interesting reading materials, so imagine what it’s like writing these operating guides.
-However, some high-paying employers include corporate giants IBM, Amazon and Microsoft, according to PayScale, so you might be able to find a company with enviable perks even if your job duties are mind-numbing.
+However, some high-paying employers include corporate giants Amazon, Google and Cisco according to PayScale, so you might be able to find a company with enviable perks even if your job duties are mind-numbing.

 20. Transportation, Storage and Distribution Manager